 Peg Barach agreed to send an email to all members to recruit a volunteer to manage snow removal operations during the winter.
 Neil King will no longer manage snow removal.

 President Tim Wagner reported that, after several attempts, Diane O’Reilly (through her attorney) accepted service notifying her of the HOA suit against her.
 The notification requires a response by August 30, 2016.
-At that time, the judge will schedule a date for foreclosure.
-HOA attorney Robert Dungan advised that the HOA continue to document and accrue fines in the meantime.
+If there is no resolution after that time, the judge will schedule a hearing date regarding our complaint requesting foreclosure.
+HOA attorney Robert Dungan advised that the HOA should continue to document and accrue fines in the meantime.

 Neil King moved to raise the Architectural Fee from $3,500 to $5,000 and to more accurately identify the fee as a “Road Impact Fee” in the future.
 The motion was seconded and passed unanimously.